gardener/gardener-extension-networking-calico/docs/usage/usage.md

 kind: NetworkConfig
 kubeAPIServerEndpoints:
   enabled: true
-  # name: gardener-kube-apiserver          # optional, this is the default
-  # labels:                                # optional additional labels
-  #   my-label: my-value
 ```

 > ℹ️ The extension operator can also enable this landscape-wide.
 In that case the field only needs to be set in order to opt out of it (`enabled: false`).